DavidMChan/MAPFpython/README.md

 # Installation
 There are currently no additional requirements to install ***unless*** you wish to use the visualization tools.
 ### Visualization
-The single requirement is VPython Classic v5, which on linux can be installed using `sudo apt-get install python-visual`.
+The single requirement is VPython Classic v5, which on ubuntu linux can be installed using `sudo apt-get install python-visual`.
 For other platforms refer to http://vpython.org/